chevron_left Health risks

 • Cough

-How to prevent bird flu?
+How can you prevent bird flu?

 Bird flu can occasionally transfer from animals to humans, known as zoonosis, typically after close contact with sick birds, such as in poultry farming or handling dead birds.
 It is advised to avoid contact with dead birds.